Show Menu

 defaults

-command (from the command line using Terminal or a similar application).
+command (from the command line, using the Terminal application or any similar).
 All these commands requires to relaunch the Dock.
-So, for practical purposes all the commands shown here includes the
+So, for practical purposes, all the commands shown here includes the

 killall Dock